Agatha Christie’s “And Then There Were None”

 2026 marks the 50th anniversary of Agatha Christie’s death, making this a fitting moment to experience one of her darkest and most enduring works.

-Be part of an evening of classic drama: mounting tension, sharp twists, and theatrical suspense.
+An evening of classic drama: mounting tension, sharp twists, and theatrical suspense.

 The only safe seat is in the audience.

-Coming to Leighton Buzzard
+Performed in Leighton Buzzard

-Performances will be Thursday 26th – Saturday 28th March 2026, 7.30pm
+Agatha Christie’s “And Then There Were None” – Thursday 26th – Saturday 28th March 2026, 7.30pm